Zogg Fire: Litigation

 The Zogg Fire and PG&E's role in its ignition prompted multiple lawsuits against the company.

 In 2021, the California Public Utilities Commission proposed fining PG&E more than $155 million for its failure to remove the grey pine.

 Cal Fire civil lawsuit

 In February 2022, Cal Fire filed a lawsuit against PG&E, seeking reimbursement for approximately $33 million in fire suppression costs and legal fees.

 Shasta County criminal charges

 On September 24, 2021, the Shasta County District Attorney's Office filed criminal charges against PG&E, alleging involuntary manslaughter as one of 31 total charges.
 On February 1, 2023, a Shasta County judge dismissed 20 charges but ruled that there was sufficient evidence for PG&E to face trial for the remaining 11 felony and misdemeanor charges, including involuntary manslaughter.
 PG&E was scheduled for arraignment on February 15.
 Individual company employees and officials have not been charged, and so if found guilty PG&E would face fines and court-ordered corrective measures.
+On May 30, 2023, a judge dismissed the charges against PG&E, saying there was not enough evidence to support the charge that PG&E had known about the risk.
+At the same time, PG&E reached a $50 million dollar settlement agreement with the Shasta County District Attorney's office, with $45 million going to organizations helping victims and rebuilding, and $5 million in civil penalties to the county.